How do I apply and where is the Expression of Interest form?

 Can I include both entry into vocational or pre-specialist training and general training in my preferences?

 You can choose any combination of preferences.
 The matching system will optimise your highest preference with the program’s ranking.
-If you have been ranked by the program you will be offered the highest available preference.
+If you have been ranked by the training program you will be offered the highest available preference.

 - Change your contact details.

-- Withdraw your application.
+- Withdraw your Expression of Interest.

 - Update the order of your preferences.